Timur Turlov: Freedom Finance

 In 2008, Timur Turlov founded Freedom Finance, which provides access to US stock exchanges and brokerage services.
 As of 2024, Freedom Finance was represented in 22 countries.

 Turlov grew the business by attracting retail investors through active selling of American securities.
 In 2018, the company earned the "Financial Elite of Russia" award and was recognized as the fastest-growing broker.
 At the beginning of 2022, Freedom Finance was ranked 8th among the largest brokerage companies operating at the Moscow Exchange.
 The ranking was based on the number of the companies' registered clients.

 In 2011, Turlov and his family moved to Kazakhstan, where two years later he opened the subsidiary Freedom Finance JSC.
 As of 2022, the subsidiary was the most active trading participant at the Kazakhstan Stock Exchange.

 In 2015, Turlov became the main shareholder of Freedom Holding Corp.

 He used this brand to put Freedom Finance Investment Company, Freedom Finance JSC, Freedom24 and Freedom Finance Bank under one umbrella label.

 In 2015 – 2018, subsidiaries of Freedom Holding were opened in Ukraine, Kyrgyzstan, Uzbekistan, Germany and Cyprus.

 In 2019, Timur Turlov made the holding public by listing shares on the American technology stock exchange Nasdaq.
 Thus, Freedom Holding became the first financial institution from the Commonwealth of Independent states to be listed on the Nasdaq Stock market.

 In 2022, Turlov announced Freedom Holding Corp withdrawal from the Russian market, according to the Reuters.
 The company exited Russia in October the same year.

+President of FIDE

+After becoming a Kazakh citizen, Turlov became the head of Kazakhstan Chess Federation in January 2023.

+He was elected president of the International Chess Federation (FIDE) in September 2026, succeeding Arkady Dvorkovich in that position.

 Other

 In December 2022, he was included in Ukraine's sanctions list.
 His Ukraine-based company called this decision a "mechanical error".
 Three years later, the company initiated the process of returning blocked assets to its clients from Ukraine.

-In January 2023, Turlov became the head of Kazakhstan Chess Federation.